[Hold down the control key and press the ‘f’ key once, then type the word or phrase you are looking for, to search this page]

 When a purchaser agrees to purchase a property subject to a service charge, the date for completion nearly always falls before the annual service charge account is finalised.
 Sometimes the expenditure at the property is higher than estimated, due to unforeseen expenditure, which is often the case.
 When the accounts are finalised for the year, this deficit is divided amongst the Leaseholders.
 This means that each of the Leaseholders will be required to pay their share of the deficit.
 Alternatively, if there is a surplus in the Service Charges, this may be retained in the service charge account for future expenditure, in the following year.

-Any certificate of compliance required by the land registry, will be issued free of charge, when all service charge arrears, ground rent arrears and registration fees are paid.
+Any certificate of compliance required by the land registry will be issued, when all service charge arrears, ground rent arrears and registration fees are paid.

 This often occurs when a sale has taken place and your solicitor has not registered the new owner with us or the Freeholder/Management Company, as required by your Lease.
 You should contact your solicitor immediately to ensure they send the necessary paperwork to us.